jexxa-projects/JexxaTutorials/TimeService/README.md

 ## 0. Setup

-In order to organize our code we will base our package structure on the concepts of Domain Driven Design.
+To organize our code, we will base our package structure on the concepts of Domain Driven Design.
 Those concepts are as follows:

 * `applicationservice`: Provides interfaces per application scenario.